D-Pow/dotfiles/utils/notes/Git Overview.md

         + Reverting code
         + Cherry-picking commits
         + Better understanding of what changes were associated with a particular line of code when using `git blame`/`git log -p`.
-    - `git add -p` is an incredibly useful tool to assist with this because it allows you to select small parts of code to make commits even when you have made many changes in a repository.
+    - `git add -p` is an incredibly useful tool to assist with this because it allows you to **select small parts of code to make commits** even when you have made many changes in a repository.
         + Sometimes, features require lots of changes before you can verify that foundational code blocks work correctly.
         + e.g. Adding a new util function in the process of adding a new endpoint, but you need that endpoint in order to call that function.
         + In these situations, you could essentially code the entire feature without any commits, and then selectively commit portions of code so that the repository history is dev-friendly while also not impeding your work flow.
-* The reason incremental commits with good messages are helpful isn't apparent at first, rather months down the line.
+* The reason incremental commits with good messages are helpful **isn't apparent at first**, rather months down the line.
     - This is especially true when you and your team don't remember the exact reason why a piece of code was changed or why it exists in the first place.
     - In this case, it makes a world of difference to read a good commit message and see only the changes related to that change instead of seeing lots of other code unrelated to the change.
     - `git blame` and `git log -p` become your best friends in these cases!